 Yes, the menopause can insidiously creep up on us and temporarily knock us down.
 However, by implementing small and positive habits, we can have a huge impact on the way we manage our symptoms.

 Intermittent fasting helps fight menopause symptoms by instilling a daily habit that is so easy to implement and free.
+It also has a lot of anti-ageing benefits.
 So try it today and when you do, tell your girlfriends about it, so they can tell their girlfriends… and before you know it we’ve turned the problem into the solution.

 To join other unique and fabulous women all on similar journeys, please join our intermittent fasting community for women only.